 Without a basic understanding of graphic design for business, it can be challenging to wade through the noise and ever-growing onslaught of marketing and branding ideas to answer the simple question:

 At the end of the day, what designs does our business really need?
 If our company’s goal is to grow, then what are our “must have” designs versus our “want to have” designs?

-In my years of experience as both an entrepreneur and designer, as well as a brand strategist, I have seen firsthand which designs.
-Here are the 5 graphic design elements that are essential to your business success:
+In my years of experience as an entrepreneur, designer, and brand strategist, I have seen firsthand which design elements entrepreneurs should prioritize in order to grow their businesses.
+Here are the 5 graphic design elements that are essential to your business success.

 Your company’s logo is the centerpiece of your entire brand, and it’s crucial that your logo uses colors, shapes, placements, and imagery that will immediately capture the interest of your target.
 The logo is the first thing your customers see, but if your logo looks generic or confusing they are likely to scroll away and find a competitor who better captures their attention.